imagej/imagej.github.io/pages/Creating_Imglib2_images_in_MATLAB.md

 description: test description
 ---

-%Replace% ImgLibMenu %Replace% This page recenses experiments with creating ImgLib2 images from [MATLAB](MATLAB "wikilink"), and then calling ImgLib2 algorithm from [MATLAB](MATLAB "wikilink").
+{% include imglibmenu %} This page recenses experiments with creating ImgLib2 images from [MATLAB](MATLAB "wikilink"), and then calling ImgLib2 algorithm from [MATLAB](MATLAB "wikilink").
 We aim first at showing how to build ImgLib2 types from [MATLAB](MATLAB "wikilink") types, then to do that efficiently.
 By this we mean having to
 <b>share</b> a single, massive low level data piece between ImgLib2 and
 [MATLAB](MATLAB "wikilink"), which is not doable simply due to